Forest Bathing: Nature’s Powerful Medicine Against Stress, Anxiety, and Burnout

 Your Daily Forest Bath Can Work Wonders

-A few years ago, I introduced her to the simple “forest bathing exercise” described above.
-We agreed that she would spend time in nature every day for 90 days without any agenda, keeping a “forest diary” to document her experiences during this period.
-At least once every two weeks, she would take a longer nature excursion lasting minimum 2 hours.
+A few years ago, I introduced her to the simple “forest bathing exercise” described earlier.
+We agreed that she would visit nature every day for 90 days – without agenda – and keep a “forest bathing diary” throughout the period.
+At least every other week, she would also undertake a longer journey of minimum two hours.

-“As the weeks progressed, I experienced the inner peace more and more intensely.
-The voice that kept pushing me to do more gradually quieted down, and my life transformed in the most positive way.
-Without fear or guilt, I canceled planned seminars, declined new clients, and put projects on hold, including work on my house.
-For me, this was nothing short of miraculous – the voice that had been chasing me for so many years had finally disappeared!
-For the first time in my life, I felt a fundamental inner peace,” she shares.
+“As the weeks progressed, I experienced an increasingly profound inner peace.
+The internal voice that had constantly driven me forward gradually became quieter, and my life transformed in a positive and deeply meaningful way.
+I began to cancel activities, decline new clients and projects – even the renovation of my own home – without feeling fear or guilt.
+For me, this was nothing short of miraculous.
+The voice that had been chasing me all these years had finally fallen silent.
+For the first time in my life, I experienced genuine, fundamental inner peace,” she shares.

 Forest Bathing – Nature is Your Medicine